 Robotic Assisted Surgery

-The most advanced robotic-assisted surgical technology is at CHI St. Alexius Health.
+The most advanced robotic-assisted surgical technology is available at CHI St. Alexius Health.
 The robotic platform allows previously invasive surgeries to be performed in a minimally invasive fashion using cameras and small incisions in the skin.
 This technology is for patients undergoing a wide variety of surgical procedures in specialty areas, including:

 - General Surgery (hernias & gallbladder procedures)